 Popsicles and ice chips can also help calm a ticklish throat, as can the use of a humidifier to add moisture to the air a person is breathing.

-GERD can be treated with a mixture of medication and lifestyle changes, such as sleeping with the head elevated and modifying eating and drinking habits.
 These steps can help people manage a tickle in the throat caused by acid reflux.

 Asthma is a chronic lung condition where the airways become inflamed and narrowed, making it difficult to breathe.